 Biodiversity Conservation Investment Strategy

-A Biodiversity Conservation Investment Strategy (BCIS) will guide the BCT in delivering the Government’s investment in private land conservation.
+A Biodiversity Conservation Investment Strategy will guide the BCT in delivering the Government’s investment in private land conservation.
 It will set out proposed objectives, priority investment areas and investment principles.

-The BCIS will work with the national parks system to build a protected area network across public and private land.
-The BCIS will also complement other major NSW Government priorities and investment, such as the Saving our Species program and the NSW Koala Strategy.
+The strategy will work with the national parks system to build a protected area network across public and private land.
+The strategy will also complement other major NSW Government priorities and investment, such as the Saving our Species program and the NSW Koala Strategy.